radareorg/blog/content/posts/radare-0-10-0.md

 Some of the most interesting additions are:

 ## Unicorn
 A lot of people are talking about [unicorn](http://www.unicorn-engine.org/), a CPU emulator.
 While we think that ESIL is way better for everything and that you totally should use it and contribute to radare2, we added support for it in radare2, it’s as simple as `r2 -D unicorn /bin/ls`.
-In fact, since our great lead pancake is great, he added support for it before its release, something like 6 months ago.
+In fact, since our great leader pancake is great, he added support for it before its release, something like 6 months ago.

 ## Baleful